coder7475/system_design/README.md

 ## Common Patterns

 System design patterns are reusable solutions to common problems encountered when building large-scale software systems.
 These patterns help engineers create systems that are scalable, reliable, and efficient.
-Below, I’ll explain the common system design patterns mentioned in your query in a beginner-friendly way, using clear and structured explanations while maintaining a formal tone.
-Each pattern addresses a specific challenge, such as handling millions of users, processing data in real time, or managing complex tasks.
-I’ll also incorporate the context from the provided links while keeping the explanations accessible.
+Below, Each pattern addresses a specific challenge, such as handling millions of users, processing data in real time, or managing complex tasks.

 ---